YipengHu/label-reg/README.md

 * Training-Step-3 (Optimisation):
 Adam is the favourate optimiser here with default settings with an initial learning rate around 1e-5:

 ```python
 train_op = tf.train.AdamOptimizer(config.Train.learning_rate).minimize(loss_similarity+loss_regulariser)
 ```

-Two utility computing nodes are also included for monitoring the training process.
-Here the binary Dice, _dice_, and distance between centroids, _dist_.

 The main itertive minibatch gradient descent is fairly standard, except for the two-stage clustering sampling when sampling the label data, after the image pairs being sampled.
 Because different image pairs have different numbers of labels - a consequence for exploiting anatomical knowlege - further discussed in the papers.
 A standard minibatch optimisation can be trivially modified to sample uniformly a label pair (moving and fixed) from those available label pairs delineated on each (first-stage) sampled image pair (i.e. a subject/patient).
 This can be as simple as:

 ```python
     # in each iteration step
     minibatch_idx = step % num_minibatch